 As an entrepreneur, you love your business like a child, and you’re taught to be laser-focused on the business.Daymond John

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 18.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
 They were not actually on Shark Tank if you don’t see a business on this list.
-Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.
+ABC’s episode guide and on Wikipedia are some of the top places you can use to check.

 List with all the appearances in season 11 episode 18: